nionio6915/LPC1768-RepRapFirmware-Files/README.md

 Motors- issue home commands, but be ready to trip the endstops to stop motion.
 Do them one at a time.
 Use M114 & M119 to determine position and endstop status.

-8. Here is the tedious part, you can not access the SD card by 'normal' methods- you HAVE to sneakernet it... any changes to the configs I would shut down, remove the card, put the card in an adapter on the PC then edit the configs.
+8. Here is the tedious part, you can not access the SD card by 'normal' methods- you HAVE to sneakernet it... any changes to the configs you can do with gcodes from the terminal.
+Keep GOOD notes then update your config.g files.
+I would shut down, remove the card, put the card in an adapter on the PC then edit the configs.
 Reverse and repeat.
 If you have the networking enabled, then you can use the Duet Web Console to access the files to edit them.
 More on Networking below.

 As you learn the ways of RRF, you can issue the configuration changes by GCode and retest.
-Once you have the bits worked out, take notes and then recopy them to your config.sys files.
+Once you have the bits worked out, take notes and then recopy them to your config.g files.

-I have not had any luck yet with saving via M500 to the config-overide.g.
-I am not sure waht/why, its on my to-do list.
-I think its solvable via RTFM.
+I have not had any luck yet with saving via M500 to the config-overide.g. ~I am not sure what/why, its on my to-do list.
+I think~ its solvable via RTFM.
+You need to add M501 to the end of your config.g file to enable the eeprom action.

 9. LCD- documentation and example board file rerefence LCD's - only ST9720 SPI currently supported.
 This is the ubiquitious RepRapDiscount Full Grapic LCD, 12864.